-Weaning is a star topic in the LactApp’s app, and that’s because it’s still a taboo topic.
+Weaning and how to stop breastfeeding is a star topic in the LactApp’s app, and that’s because it’s still a taboo topic.
 On the net you can find a lot of information about breastfeeding, especially the first months, but when we cross the barrier of the year, the information becomes scarce and often poor or unrealistic.

 It is important to start from the premise that we often only treat as ideal those weanings that are done naturally or very gradually, but let me tell you that I feel neither comfortable nor in agreement, because in the ABC of lactation, from the preparatory classes, one of the phrases that we hear most is: “Lactation is a matter of two”, so I understand that a lactation the baby leaves naturally (and this will probably happen much beyond the year, maybe the second or the third year) is as ideal as a breastfeeding left by the mother, whatever the moment.
 After all, the mother should not be considered a means to an end and weaning is part of breastfeeding, in the same way that breastfeeding is part of our sexuality and forcing our body and our emotions to breastfeed under pressure or because “it’s the best thing for the baby” seems unwise to me.